 How to access

 To find the key works of art from the AP Art history Curriculum, go to the Artstor Digital Library navigation bar and click on ORGANIZE > OPEN IMAGE GROUPS.
 Click on the folder icon next to GLOBAL FOLDERS and you will see the SELECTED MONUMENTS project folder.
 Click on its folder icon to reveal the subfolders for each key work.
 Within these folders, you can explore the various image groups that are specific to a particular work of art or architecture.

-AP® is a trademark registered and/or owned by the College Board, which was not involved in the production of, and does not endorse, this website.
+AP® and Advanced Placement® is a trademark registered and/or owned by the College Board, which was not involved in the production of, and does not endorse, this website.